 Should I think before playing?

 The danger in slow practice is that you may encourage yourself to overthink.
 Piano playing should be easy.
-You should be confident while playing.
-Your movements should be simple and secure.
-Practicing slowly, where you have the opportunity to anticipate mistakes before they happen, can lead to uncertainty.
-This does not mean that you should not practice slowly.
+You should be confident while playing, and your movements should be simple and secure.
+However, practicing slowly, where you have the opportunity to anticipate mistakes before they happen, can lead to uncertainty.
+To be clear, this does not mean that you should not practice slowly.
 It means that when you practice slowly, you should do so in a way that is confident and secure.

 What is the problem with impatience?